evermeer/Stuff/README.md

 - [TODO](#todo) - Adding a TODO helper function
 - [Codable](#codable) - Adding Codable helper functions (Swift 4)

+To install all parts via Swift Package Manager, add version `1.1.4` or higher with URL `https://github.com/evermeer/Stuff` to your project file.

 ## Print

 You can install this by adding the following line to your Podfile: